frasalt/PhotoGENius/README.md

 ## Features

-This library is meant to **render photorealistic images**, given an input txt file containing user instructions.
+This library is meant to 🌅 **create photorealistic images**, given an input txt file containing user instructions.
 The user can assemble different images to generate short animations, thanks to a simple *bash script*.

-Besides that, it's also possible to **convert HDR images to LDR** (from PFM format to PNG).
+Besides that, it's also possible to 🔄 **convert HDR images to LDR** (from PFM format to PNG).

 Image rendering can be performed via four different backwords raytracing algorithms (onoff, flat, pathtracer, pointlight tracer).
 The user can add three types of geometric shapes to the scene (sphere, plane and cylinder), set their color properties